Three business items before we get to the juicy details:

 - If you don’t care about all that crap, scroll down to “Why I Chose Keto” to skip to my experience.

 Myths of the Keto Diet

 Myth #1: It’s Basically the Atkins Diet

-Where the keto diet specifies all three macronutrient percentages to target daily.
-The O.G. medically supervised keto diet would suggest eating the following macros: 75% fat, 15-20% protein, 5% carbs.
-Therefore protein is limited and carbs are severely limited.
+The keto diet differs from Atkins by specifying all three macronutrient percentages to target daily.
+The O.G. medically supervised keto diet required eating the following macros: 75% fat, 15-20% protein, 5% carbs.
+Therefore protein is limited, carbs are severely limited, and fat is king!

 Myth #2: Ketosis is the same as Ketoacidosis

 People tend to get ketosis (what you experience on keto) and ketoacidosis (a.k.a. diabetic ketoacidosis) mixed up.

 Ketoacidosis is a life-threating condition people with Type 1 diabetes mellitus (T1DM) and alcoholics are at risk of experiencing.
 To sum it up hopefully quickly: